ibuetler/e1pub/README.md

 # e1pub
 ## Introduction
-This is a public repository by E1.
+This is a public repository by E1 (Ivan Buetler)

 ## Purpose
 Quick sharing of information among friends and family